dfcastellanos/MEPLS/doc/tutorial/step5.md

 The `run` function takes as an argument the parameters struct and a specialized output stream implemented by the `deal.II`, that will be described later.
 First, we set up the elements, the solver, and the system, as done in the previous tutorials.
-However, this time, the solver is configured to apply a stress-controlled load (denoted here as traction-controlled).
+However, this time, the solver is configured to apply a stress-controlled load.
 Since we are using the solver @ref mepls::elasticity_solver::LeesEdwards<dim>, the stress-controlled load value refers to the xy-component of the externally applied stress.
 We start with a stress-controlled load since, before the AQS, we will perform the creep simulation.
 Later, when